benjaminion/upgrading-ethereum-book/src/book.md

 The [`validate_on_attestation()`](#validate_on_attestation) function performs a comprehensive set of validity checks on the attestation to defend against various attacks.

-Assuming that the attestation passes the checks, we add its target checkpoint state to the Store for later use (we also use it immediately).
+Assuming that the attestation passes the checks, we add its target checkpoint state to the Store for later use, as well as using it immediately.
 The [`store_target_checkpoint_state()`](#store_target_checkpoint_state) function is idempotent, so nothing happens if the state is already present.

 Having the target checkpoint state, we can use it to look up the correct shuffling for the validators.
 With the shuffling in hand, calling [`get_indexed_attestation()`](/part3/helper/accessors#def_get_indexed_attestation) turns the [`Attestation`](/part3/containers/operations#attestation) object (containing a bitlist) into an [`IndexedAttestation`](/part3/containers/dependencies#indexedattestation) object (containing a list of validator indices).